Huda871/MusicVisuals/README.md

 # What I am most proud of in the assignment
 This is my first java assignment, and I was very proud and feeling good when I uploaded on YouTube.
 I was very happy when I run it after challenging with coding and I learned a lot from this assignment.
-I learned and used    mapping method, fft , band, setup(), draw(), colours, setting(), amplitude, frequency, This was my first time to learn java hoop in future I learn nicer stuff to be proud of.
+I learned and used mapping method, fft , band, setup(), draw(), colours, setting(), amplitude, frequency, This was my first time to learn java.i lrean from my mistake. hoop in future I learn nicer stuff to be proud of.
 My lecturer was very hard worker, and he was very help full he helped everybody in class to succeed.
 If any student does not understand what something he will try different methods to explain it in class.
 I am proud and happy to have a lecture look like him.
 # Markdown Tutorial

 This is *emphasis*